×

 It could even be possible that a post-mortem investigation doesn’t establish the cause of death, at which point, they could launch what is called a ‘coroner’s inquest’.
 This is a fact-finding exercise which aims to determine:

 Evidently, this could all potentially delay the official registration of the death, and, in the meantime, the person who has died still requires to have their funeral.
 Therefore, whilst the cause of death is waiting to be determined, the coroner can issue what’s called an ‘Interim Death Certificate’.
-This document can be used to the same effect as a normal Death Certificate, allowing the funeral to go ahead, and allowing you to see to the financial matters which relate to the estate of the person who has died.
-It can also help to arrange a funeral for the person who has died in a shorter time.
+This document can be used to the same effect as a normal Death Certificate, allowing the funeral to go ahead, and allowing you to apply for probate, but you will likely not be able to claim against a life insurance policy until you have the final Death Certificate.
+The interim version can also help you to arrange a funeral for the person who has died in a shorter time.

 There are a number of different parties who can take responsibility for funeral arrangements, from the executor of the will, to someone picked by the family, to the state.